-The analysis of Figures 3 and 4 has been carried out under two major assumptions: 1) the gas fractions do not evolve significantly during the life span of the AGN, and 2) the X-ray luminosity associated to $N{\rm H}$ for each source is the peak luminosity within the AGN light curve.
-The former assumption might be extreme as gas fractions decay in time due to gas consumption via star formation and, as predicted by many galaxy evolution models, via AGN feedback which can both heat and expel gas (e.g., Granato et al. 2004; Hopkins et al. 2006; Croton et al. 2006).
-The second assumption is a somewhat natural choice in GAEA as AGN light curves tend to be quite narrow due to an emission bulk highly concentrated in time, a combination of large initial SMBH masses (most of the AGN in GAEA at z < 3.3are re-activations), and a rapid fading phase for less luminous objects (the large majority of events).
-In addition, following F20, the peak of the light curve is shorter because the bolometric luminosities significantly drop when they enter the radiatively inefficient mode, below 10% Eddington luminosity.
-In order to check the robustness of our conclusions against the above assumptions, we develop several additional models where either a) we associate an X-ray luminosity randomly chosen within the AGN light curve to the column density, b) we deploy a column density which decreases exponentially over time, or c) we assume a more extended input AGN light curve.
+The analysis of Figs 3 and 4 has been carried out under two major assumptions: (1) the gas fractions do not evolve significantly during the life span of the AGN, and (2) the X-ray luminosity associated to $N{\rm H}$ for each source is the peak luminosity within the AGN LC.
+The former assumption might be extreme as gas fractions decay in time due to gas consumption via star formation and, as predicted by many galaxy evolution models, via AGN feedback which can both heat and expel gas (e.g. Granato et al. 2004; Croton et al. 2006; Hopkins et al. 2006).
+The second assumption is a somewhat natural choice in GAEA as AGN LCs tend to be quite narrow due to an emission bulk highly concentrated in time, a combination of large initial SMBH masses (most of the AGN in GAEA at z < 3.3 are re-activations), and a rapid fading phase for less luminous objects (the large majority of events).
+In addition, following F20, the peak of the LC is shorter because the bolometric luminosities significantly drop when they enter the radiatively inefficient mode, below 10 per cent Eddington luminosity.
+In order to check the robustness of our conclusions against the above assumptions, we develop several additional models where either (i) we associate an X-ray luminosity randomly chosen within the AGN LC to the column density, (ii) we deploy a column density which decreases exponentially over time, or (iii) we assume a more extended input AGN LC.
 We report the results of our new additional models in Appendix B, where we show that, in all cases, our main results are similar to the ones obtained in our fiducial model.

-As a final check, we compare our fiducial host model against U14 and A19 for the obscured fraction distributions in the column density plane in Figure 5.
-We note that the column density distributions as a function of X-ray luminosity from A19 were recently confirmed in the mid-infrared (MIR) at $z \le 0.8$ by Carroll et al. (2023).
+As a final check, we compare our fiducial host model against U14 and A19 for the obscured fraction distributions in the column density plane in Fig. 5.
+We note that the column density distributions as a function of X-ray luminosity from A19 were recently confirmed in the MIR at $z \le 0.8$ by Carroll et al. (2023).
 We immediately note that, as expected from our previous findings, our reference models fall severely short in matching the fraction of CTK AGN when only the obscuration from the host galaxy is included.
-In addition, Figure 5 also reveals that, although our fiducial model (without a torus) can predict an overall inverse dependence of obscured fraction with increasing X-ray luminosity similarly to what observed in the data (Figure 4), it still struggles in fully reproducing the breakdown of CTN AGN at fixed X-ray luminosity.
-The fiducial model generates similar fractions of $N{\rm H} \sim 10^{22} - 10^{23} {\rm ~cm^{-2}}$ as in the data, but less AGN with $N{\rm H} \sim 10^{20} \,{\rm cm}^{-2}$ and significantly more AGN with $N{\rm H} \sim 10^{21}$ cm-2.
+In addition, Fig. 5 also reveals that, although our fiducial model (without a torus) can predict an overall inverse dependence of obscured fraction with increasing X-ray luminosity similarly to what observed in the data (Fig. 4), it still struggles in fully reproducing the breakdown of CTN AGN at fixed X-ray luminosity.
+The fiducial model generates similar fractions of $N{\rm H} \sim 10^{22} - 10^{23} {\rm ~cm^{-2}}$ as in the data, but less AGN with $N{\rm H} \sim 10^{20} {\rm ~cm^{-2}}$ and significantly more AGN with $N{\rm H} \sim 10^{21}$ cm-2.
 We will see below that including a torus in our fiducial model provides an improved match to the data on the $N{\rm H}$ distribution at fixed X-ray luminosity.